 Provide an outlet for students to talk about legal issues or bullying

 Work closely with the building principals and staff of the school to ensure a better understanding of the law enforcement function to maintain a secure learning environment

 Work with Administrators and special teams on safety protocols and procedures.

-They coordinate security for crowd and vehicle control at extracurricular activities and special events.
-This includes monitoring and instructing students, visitors, and district personnel on proper and lawful campus or facility behavior.
-They also help to define and maintain a respectful code of conduct.
+Coordinate security for crowd and vehicle control at extracurricular activities and special events; this includes monitoring and instructing students, visitors, and district personnel on proper and lawful campus or facility behavior

-In addition they assist other law enforcement agencies with incidents involving local criminal activity that may impact the safety of the environment for students and staff.
-They serve as the initial first responder and school safety coordinator for campus emergencies.
+Assist other law enforcement agencies with incidents involving local criminal activity that may impact the safety of the environment for students and staff; they serve as the initial first responder and school safety coordinator for campus emergencies

-They also conduct security building assessments for schools; guard, check and secure doors, rooms, buildings and equipment.
+Conduct security building assessments for schools; guard, check and secure doors, rooms, buildings and equipment